 Role of the College Field Supervisor

 The college field supervisor is a member of SUNY Plattsburgh’s education faculty who functions as a liaison between the partnering school district and the college.
-Generally speaking, the college field supervisor’s responsibilities can be classified into three categories: Responsibilities to the Teacher Candidate; Responsibilities to Partnering School Districts and Professional Development Educators; and Responsibilities to the College.
+Generally speaking, the college field supervisor’s responsibilities can be classified into three categories: Responsibilities to the Teacher Candidate; Responsibilities to Partnering School Districts and Cooperating Teachers; and Responsibilities to the College.

 Responsibilities to the Teacher Candidate